-A fascinating video clip of Viktor Frankl, filmed in Toronto Canada in 1972.
-In this video, Frankl is calling humanity to aim to a higher standard, to pick a target beyond ourselves and while we may fall short of it, he argues we will reach further or closer to wholeness than if we aimed for something less.
-In light of this, consider Apostle Paul's encouragement to the Philippians.
+A fascinating 1972 video clip of Viktor Frankl, filmed in Toronto, Canada.
+In this video, Frankl is calling humanity to aim to a higher standard, to pick a target beyond ourselves and while we may fall short, he argues we will reach further or closer to wholeness than if we aimed for something less.
+In light of this, consider Apostle Paul's encouragement to the Philippians:

 About Viktor Frankl:

 "Viktor Frankl’s theory and work originated from his experiences in Nazi death camps.
-By observing who survived (given the opportunity to) and who didn't.
-He observed that people who had hopes of being reunited with loved ones, or who had projects they felt a need to complete, or who had great faith, tended to have better chances than those who had lost all hope.
+By observing those who survived and those who didn't, Frankl noted that people who had hopes of being reunited with loved ones, or who had projects they felt a need to complete, or who had great faith, tended to have a better chance of surviving than those who had lost all hope.

-Frankl termed his form of therapy logotherapy, it root logos in the Greek can mean word, speech, God, or meaning.
-Frankl focused on the term 'meaning' but the other definitions influenced it .
-Where Freud postulated that pleasure was the root of all human motivation, and Adler who asserted that power is the chief motivator, Frankl’s Logotherapy suggests that humans are motivated by a sense of meaning.
+Frankl termed his form of therapy logotherapy, its root, logos in Greek translates as word, speech, or meaning.
+Frankl focused on the term 'meaning' but the other definitions influenced it.
+Where Freud thought that pleasure was the root of all human motivation, and Adler asserted that power is the chief motivator, Frankl’s Logotherapy suggests that a sense of meaning motivates humans.
 People are motivated, inspired by meaning more than pleasure or power.

 - Where do you find meaning for yourself?

-- What values, character and vision do you see that you respect?
+- Who is one person whose values, character and vision that you respect?

 - From their values, can you surmise what is meaningful to them?